CanCanCommunity/cancancan/README.md

 #### Strong Parameters

-When using `strong_parameters` or Rails 4+, you have to sanitize inputs before saving the record, in actions such as `:create` and `:update`.
+You have to sanitize inputs before saving the record, in actions such as `:create` and `:update`.

 For the `:update` action, CanCan will load and authorize the resource but *not* change it automatically, so the typical usage would be something like: